jegtnes/jegtnes-static/src/blog/using-gulp-with-uncss-in-ghost-for-tiny-assets.md

 - [node.js](http://nodejs.org/)
 - [Gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md)

 I assume you're working with a single concatenated CSS file.
-If you're not, you'll need to add <code class="language-">gulp-concat</code> to your workflow to produce one manageable CSS file by the end of it (this is great for performance reasons, too).
+If you're not, you'll need to add `gulp-concat` to your workflow to produce one manageable CSS file by the end of it (this is great for performance reasons, too).

-First off, find your nearest command line, and run <code class="language-">npm install --save-dev gulp gulp-sass gulp-uncss gulp-rename gulp-cssmin gulp-xml2js gulp-clean gulp-combine-media-queries</code>, which will add Gulp and a bunch of Node modules to your NPM dependencies.
+First off, find your nearest command line, and run `npm install --save-dev gulp gulp-sass gulp-uncss gulp-rename gulp-cssmin gulp-xml2js gulp-clean gulp-combine-media-queries`{language=bash}, which will add Gulp and a bunch of Node modules to your NPM dependencies.
 Add this Gulpfile.js to your theme directory to get started; and I'll walk through the next steps as we go along:

 ```js